kangyang73/LLDPC-SenSys22/README.md

 Created by [Kang Yang](https://www.kangyangg.com).

-This GNN network is built based on the [Factor-Graph-Neural-Network](https://github.com/zzhang1987/Factor-Graph-Neural-Network).
+The GNN network is built based on the [Factor-Graph-Neural-Network](https://github.com/zzhang1987/Factor-Graph-Neural-Network).

 ## Requirements
 The following packages are required: